Quasicoherent sheaves for dagger analytic geometry: Introduction

 Let us now explain our results.
 As our preferred theory of $p$-adic analytic geometry, we use Grosse-Kl\"onne's dagger analytic spaces \cite{GrosseKlonneRigid}, (see \S\ref{sec:quasicoherent} for a brief introduction).
 These are constructed in an entirely analogous way to Tate's rigid analytic spaces, but are locally modelled on algebras of overconvergent power series.
 Let $K/\mathbb{Q}_p$ be any complete field extension and let $A$ be a $K$-dagger algebra.
-We view $A$ as a monoid in $\mathsf{CBorn}_K$, the category of complete bornological $K$-vector spaces, and obtain $\mathsf{Mod}(A) \subset \mathsf{CBorn}_K$, the subcategory of modules over the monoid.
-By the formalism of \S \ref{sec:derivedquasiabelian}, we obtain, by localization of model categories, a $\mathsf{Comm}(\mathsf{Pr}^L_{\mathsf{st}})$-valued\footnote{Here $\mathsf{Comm}(\mathsf{Pr}^L_{\mathsf{st}})$ is the category of presentably symmetric monoidal stable $\infty$-categories with colimit preserving symmetric monoidal functors between them.} prestack
+We view $A$ as a monoid in $\mathsf{IndBan}_K$, the $\operatorname{Ind}$-category of $K$-Banach spaces.
+By the formalism of \S \ref{sec:derivedquasiabelian}, we obtain, by localization of model categories, a $\mathsf{CAlg}(\mathsf{Pr}^L_{\mathsf{st}})$-valued\footnote{Here $\mathsf{CAlg}(\mathsf{Pr}^L_{\mathsf{st}})$ is the category of presentably symmetric monoidal stable $\infty$-categories with colimit preserving symmetric monoidal functors between them.} prestack $\operatorname{QCoh}$ whose value on objects is given as\footnote{This coincides with the definition of quasicoherent sheaves as given in the overconvergent context of \cite{DAnG}.}